-Be careful while grinding, go slowly, and don’t apply very much pressure—let the stone do the work for you.
-In this photo you can see that our stone slipped out of the notch and marred the finish a bit.
-Not a huge deal, but perhaps a bit more care while grinding could have prevented this.
+Be careful while grinding, go slowly and do not apply much pressure—let the stone do the work for you.
+In the photo, you can see that our stone slipped out of the notch and marred the finish a bit.
+Not a huge deal, and perhaps a bit more care while grinding could have prevented that.

-A closer inspection revealed that the hooks were sticking in the notches.
-It wasn’t that the notches weren’t long enough, but it seemed that the hooks were grabbing on the sides of the trigger slot, like it wasn’t quite wide enough.
-So, we disassembled the rifle again and broke out the dremel one more time to take off just a tiny amount of material from the sides of the trigger slot.
+A closer inspection revealed the hooks were sticking in the notches.
+It was not that the notches were not long enough; it seemed the hooks were grabbing on the sides of the trigger slot, as if it were not quite wide enough.
+So, we disassembled the rifle again and used the Dremel again to take off a tiny amount of material from the sides of the trigger slot.

-After reassembling the rifle one last time, everything worked flawlessly.
-Instead of a creeping heavy combat trigger, we had a crisp clean trigger with very little creep.
+After reassembling the rifle again, everything worked flawlessly.
+Instead of a creeping, heavy combat trigger, we had a crisp, clean one with very little creep.